kirianguiller/ReadItEasy/README.md

 # ReadItEasy
-Website made by Kirian Guiller, scripts made by Shuai Guao and Kirian Guiller.
+Website made by Kirian Guiller, scripts made by Shuai Gao and Kirian Guiller.
 Tool licenced under AGPL-3.0

 This repository contains code for ReadItEasy, a web interface for helping users to read chinese (simplify and traditional characters).